song940/song940/README.md

 Hey there! 👋

-I’m SONG LIU,  currently working as Senior Front-End Engineer at [Bytedance Inc.](https://bytedance.com)
+I’m SONG LIU,  currently working as Senior Front-End Engineer at [Bytedance Inc](https://bytedance.com), focusing on IaaS / FaaS / SaaS Service.

 Passionate about financial, software and/or hardware design, architecture, thinking etc.